DonAdam2/webpack-react-boilerplate/README.md

 - Open **_/buildTools/constants.js_** file and update metaInfo object
 - Open **_public/assets/images_** and replace (favicon.png, metaImage.jpg) with your images but using the same name

+  **Notes**:

+  - It's very important to set `PRODUCTION_DOMAIN` in any production environment file, to generate site meta tags correctly
+  - `PRODUCTION_DOMAIN` is the domain of your deployed app

 ## Extras:

 - Private route guard => protect the given route based on a token.